myleskeeffe/wems/README.md

 # Work Experience Management System
 *Originally created for a school assignment - although I'd be interested if you actually use it in the wild :P*

+**Security Notice**
+This project has huge security flaws in its current state.
+I haven't yet got around to setting up authentication properly (as this was a part of an assignment - I skipped over that  to make the deadline - however once done - I am looking to fix this up).
+It is also possible to 'login' as anyone.

 ## Projects
 |ID      |Description|
 |--------|-----------|